barnalismollich/coyotiv-barnali-smollich/README.md

 You can also run the app in development environment if desired.
 Instead of running docker-compose up, run the following command:

 `$ docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`

+# **Contributions and Thank You**

+If you have any comments to my application e.g. improvment, bugs or the like please do not hesitate to contact me via Github.com.
+I also would like to thank the assistant teachers at Coyotiv UG and the students of my Cohort-8 to support me during the development phase.

 # **License**